-Menopause The time when menstruation ends, usually when a woman is in her 50s.
+The time when menstruation ends, usually when a woman is in her 50s.
 This means the ovaries stop releasing eggs every four weeks, and it's no longer possible to have children.
-Non-steroidal anti-inflammatory drugs (NSAIDs) A large family of drugs prescribed for different kinds of arthritis that reduce inflammation and control pain, swelling and stiffness.
-Occupational therapist A health professional who helps you to get on with your daily activities (e.g. dressing, eating, bathing) or work tasks by giving practical advice on aids, appliances and altering the way you do your activities.
-Osteophytes An overgrowth of new bone around the edges of osteoarthritic joints.
+A large family of drugs prescribed for different kinds of arthritis that reduce inflammation and control pain, swelling and stiffness.
+A health professional who helps you to get on with your daily activities (e.g. dressing, eating, bathing) or work tasks by giving practical advice on aids, appliances and altering the way you do your activities.
+An overgrowth of new bone around the edges of osteoarthritic joints.
 Spurs of new bone can alter the shape of the joint and may press on nearby nerves.
-Physiotherapist A health professional who can teach you exercises and other strategies to keep your joints moving and muscles strong.
+A health professional who can teach you exercises and other strategies to keep your joints moving and muscles strong.
 They can help you learn about the things you can do for yourself to ease pain and keep yourself mobile and active.
-Proton pump inhibitor (PPI) A drug that acts on an enzyme in the cells of the stomach to reduce the secretion of gastric acid.
+A drug that acts on an enzyme in the cells of the stomach to reduce the secretion of gastric acid.
 They're often prescribed along with non-steroidal anti-inflammatory drugs (NSAIDs) to reduce the side-effects of those drugs.
-Rheumatoid arthritis A common inflammatory disease affecting the joints, particularly the lining of the joint.
+A common inflammatory disease affecting the joints, particularly the lining of the joint.
 It most commonly starts in the smaller joints in a symmetrical pattern - that is, for example, in both hands or both wrists at once.
-Synovium The inner membrane of the joint capsule that produces synovial fluid.
-Transcutaneous electrical nerve stimulation (TENS) A small battery-driven machine which can help to relieve pain.
+The inner membrane of the joint capsule that produces synovial fluid.
+A small battery-driven machine which can help to relieve pain.
 Small pads are applied over the painful area and low- voltage electrical stimulation produces a pleasant tingling sensation, which relieves pain by interfering with pain signals to the brain.